Ancestor Search ...Find your Ancestors

 Pension files contain the supporting documentation for the pension application such as marriage certificates, children's birth certificates, death certificate, interviews and physicals.
 Most pension records include spouse’s name, rank, military unit, length of enlistment, and residence at time of application.
 If you are lucky, you will also find children's names, names of deceased wives, physical description, marriage certificates and children's birth certificates.
 And if you are really lucky, you will find letters written by the veteran and a photograph of the veteran.

 The federal government has published indexed lists of pensioners at different times in history.
 These lists give the soldier’s name, service information, age, death date, and even his or her heirs.
-The index can be used to expedite requests to NARA for the complete soldier pension records,
+The index can be used to expedite requests to NARA for the complete soldier pension records.
+Here are some places to find the index:

 Other ways to determine if your ancestor served in the military and possibly received a pension